-What are the popular coffee grind sizes and what are they used for?
+What are the popular coffee grind sizes?

-Yes, you’ll notice some coffee brewing methods fall under more than one grind size category, this is because you can control the outcome of your brew with your grind size + brewing time for certain brewing methods.
-Remember the goal of this is to get perfectly extracted coffee everytime.
+The following grind sizes are all you’ll need to brew a great cup of coffee within a range of different coffee brewing methods.
+You can't just choose one grind size and use it for everything.
+Different grinds are best suited for certain coffee makers and methods.
+Yes, you’ll notice some coffee brewing methods fall under more than one grind size category, this is because you can control the outcome of your brew with your grind size as well as the brewing time for certain brewing methods.
+Remember the goal of this is to get perfectly extracted coffee every time.

-You are now a coffee grinding expert and on your way to creating a great cup of coffee everytime you brew! #staybrewtal #brewcrew #brewtalitycoffee.
+You are now a coffee grinding expert and on your way to creating a great cup of coffee every time you brew! #staybrewtal #brewcrew #brewtalitycoffee.
 Now go and pick up some of our "Deadly Fresh" Coffee!